 In this attack, attackers impersonate a major credit card provider and attempt to deceive victims into divulging their login credentials by sending COVID-19-themed emails that direct recipients to convincing landing pages.

 - Payload: Malicious Link

-- Technique: Impersonation, Email Spoofing
+- Technique: Impersonation and Email Spoofing

-- Email Attack: This attacker crafted a convincing email and landing page that appeared to come from a major credit card provider.
+In this attack, the threat actor crafted a convincing email and landing page that appeared to come from a major credit card provider.
 The email masquerades as an important notification asking recipients to secure their bank accounts during this difficult time.

-- Concealed URLs: The URLs were wrapped with redirect links so the user would be unable to tell if the links redirected to the authentic credit card provider’s webpage.
+In addition, the URLs were wrapped with redirect links so the user would be unable to tell if the links redirected to the authentic credit card provider's webpage.
 Attackers likely expected that recipients would be too convinced by the landing page they created to double-check that the URL was valid.